getgrav/grav-learn/pages/20/08.advanced/05.flex/02.concepts/doc.md

 It holds metadata about the objects (keys, timestamps, checksums) but **not** the full object data.
 Grav uses the Index to answer list and query operations quickly, then loads full objects from Storage only when they are actually needed.
 The default class is `GenericIndex`.

+> [!IMPORTANT]
-!!!
-Because the Index is central to how Flex stays fast, Flex is not the right tool for datasets that are constantly written to or updated.
+> Because the Index is central to how Flex stays fast, Flex is not the right tool for datasets that are constantly written to or updated.
 Every write updates the index.
 For high-write workloads, a real database is a better fit.

 #### Flex Storage